fvwmorg/fvwmorg.github.io/Wiki/CookBook/DeskDecor/index.md

 ---
-layout : wiki
+layout: wiki
-title : DeskDecor
+title: DeskDecor
-type : recipe
+type: recipe
-description : |
+description: |
   This recipe describes how to configure different Decors or Colorsets for different Pages and/or Desks.
 This is achieved by using FvwmEvent to trigger a function when the Page/Desk